Elon Musk calls Thai cave rescue diver a 'pedo guy'

+A British diver who assisted in the rescue of 12 boys from a Thai cave is reportedly considering legal action against Elon Musk after the Tesla and SpaceX CEO called him a "pedo."

-Elon Musk called a British diver who assisted in the rescue of 12 boys and their soccer coach from a flooded cave in Thailand a "pedo guy" after criticism of his discarded submarine rescue plan.
+In a tweet on Sunday, Musk called Vernon Unsworth, a diver who helped rescue of 12 boys and their soccer coach from a flooded cave in Thailand, a "pedo guy" after criticism of his discarded submarine rescue plan.
+Musk reportedly followed that up with a tweet that said "Bet ya a signed dollar it's true."

 The billionaire chief executive of SpaceX and Tesla Motors was apparently responding to criticism from Vernon Unsworth, who accused Musk of creating a miniature submarine to rescue the boys as a "PR stunt" during an interview with CNN.
 The British diver went on to say Musk "can stick his submarine where it hurts."